Skip to main content

 print(r["file_path"], r["score"], r["content"])

 format_recall combines recall with a human-readable renderer.
-Use it when you want to return findings directly to an LLM as a tool observation string:
+Use it when a tool needs to return findings as a string.

 digest = memory.format_recall(